itsee-birmingham/standalone_collation_editor/README.md

 For the purposes of this documentation the Documents/Works/Texts model will be used.(See David C. Parker, *Textual Scholarship and the making of the New Testament* Oxford: OUP (2011), pp. 10-14,29)

-- **Document** - The physical artifact on which the text of a work is preserved
+- **Document** - The physical artefact on which the text of a work is preserved
 - **Work** - The work which is distilled from the texts that exist of it
 - **Text** - The version or versions of a work preserved in document